skarlekar/rambolite/README.md

     scripts/9_move_certs.sh

 ## Generate kubeconfig for the Cluster
 A **kubeconfig** file is a file used to configure access to Kubernetes when used in conjunction with the kubectl commandline tool (or other clients).
-Generate kubeconfig files for the various components in the cluster: kubelet
+Generate kubeconfig files for the various components in the cluster: `kubelet`, `kube-proxy`, kube-controller-manager, kube-scheduler, and one for the admin user.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzIzMTQ4ODUsLTE5MTM2OTExMzUsLT
+eyJoaXN0b3J5IjpbNDM2NjM3NjkzLC0xOTEzNjkxMTM1LC05OD
-k4Nzc0NTkwMyw0MzMzNzA1NiwxNzE3NzU0MTU2LC05MTQwMzE2
+c3NDU5MDMsNDMzMzcwNTYsMTcxNzc1NDE1NiwtOTE0MDMxNjYy
-NjIsLTI4MjE5ODgwLC01NzI2MjQ2MTldfQ==
+LC0yODIxOTg4MCwtNTcyNjI0NjE5XX0=
 -->